spicywebau/craft-embedded-assets/README.md

-# oEmbed media for Craft CMS
+# Embedded assets for Craft CMS

-Add oEmbeddable media such as YouTube videos to your assets manager
+Add embeddable media such as YouTube videos to your assets manager